sharmaeklavya2/dotfiles/readme.md

 # dotfiles

-Tested on Ubuntu 15.10.
+Tested on Ubuntu 16.04.

-This repository does not contain all my dotfiles.
-So just copying them all to your home folder might not work as expected.

-There are files which are not executable, yet they have a shebang.
-That is just to enable syntax highlighting in my text editors.
+Running `scripts/make_links.py` will create symbolic links to my dotfiles in a directory `_links`.
+Copy them and paste them in your home directory.

+Running `scripts/get_vim_packages.py` will create a `.vim/bundle` directory and clone all repositories mentioned in `vimpackages.txt`.
+Make a symlink of the `.vim` directory and place it in your home directory.